ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## lab: EFS Elastic File System

-Supports NFSv4
+Supports **NFSv4**

 For use with Linux.

 POSIX complaint

 **Multiple EC2 instances cannot share an EBS volume** but can share a EFS volume.
-As of Feb 2020 you can attach certain types of EBS volumes to multiple EC2 instances. https://aws.amazon.com/blogs/aws/new-multi-attach-for-provisioned-iops-io1-amazon-ebs-volumes/
+As of Feb 2020 you can attach certain types (io1, io2) of EBS volumes to multiple EC2 instances. https://aws.amazon.com/blogs/aws/new-multi-attach-for-provisioned-iops-io1-amazon-ebs-volumes/

-Grows and reduces automatically, no pre-provision of space needed.
+Grows and reduces automatically, **no pre-provision of space** needed.
 Pay for only what you use.

 Supports thousands of concurrent NFS connections.